-The eighth year of the Heritage Grant Program has built upon the achievements of the past seven years the program has been offered.
+The eighth year of the Heritage Grant Program has built upon the achievements of the past seven years.
 The review of previous grant years demonstrates the value of financial support and incentives for property owners who are stewards of Oakville's cultural heritage resources.